awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 + Data warehousing applications
 + Distributed file systems

-`i3.metal` instances provide your applications with direct access to physical resources of the host server, such as processors and memory\.
+Bare metal instances provide your applications with direct access to physical resources of the host server, such as processors and memory\.
 These instances are well suited for the following:
 + Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments
 + Applications that require a non\-virtualized environment for licensing or support